Treefrog/A.mphibio.us/themes/classic/README.md

 Classic theme for A.mphibio.us
 ===============================================

-###Classic Black and White Theme for A.mphibio.us
+###Classic Theme for A.mphibio.us

-This theme is to provide a quick start to your project.
+This theme is provided for a quick start to your project.

 ## Authors